The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/how-to-fell-cleave-an-angry-wannabe-healer-also-known-as-warrior-5-0-the-guide.md

 Several actions will increase the Beast Gauge:

-* Maim and Storm’s Eye will increase by ten
+* Maim and Storm’s Eye will increase by 10.
 * Storm’s Path and Mythril Tempest will increase by 20
 * Infuriate will increase by 50